 While working on announcement development / test cases, there were some issues that we wanted to highlight for discussion and propose a solution for those issues.

 Consider the scenario where <aResource> is to be announced to CSE1, CSE2, and CSE5.

+R01 – As part of the discussions during the presentation of the contribution , some agreements were made to:

+Remove announceTo and announcedAttributes attributes as CSEBase will not be announceable.
+CSEBaseAnnc is created when another announcement requires it

+Remove expirationTime attribute from CSEBase as it is desired that CSEBase resource never expires.
+ExpirationTime attribute value to be provided by the Hosting CSE when creating CSEBaseAnnc

+Make all OA attributes of CSEBaseAnnc NA, as it is desired to announce a minimal set of attributes of CSEBase

+Update procedures to reflect points above

 First thing to point out is that the announced resource is in different locations depending on the “registration” status/relationship to Hosting CSE.